enactic/openarm_hardware/README.md

 ## Code of Conduct

-All participation in the OpenArm Hardware project is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+All participation in the OpenArm project is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).